 All property purchases in Greece are subject to taxation.
 It is obligatory for the purchase tax to be paid prior to signing the contract.
 The amount of tax is calculated on the selling price of the property.
 The transfer tax is charged at 3,09% of the property price. Ιf the seller is also a developer-contractor, taxation of 24% VAT of the purchase price will apply but here at Kreta Eiendom that expense is already included in the selling price.

 |120.000€-380.000€||0,70 %+ aprox 500€|

 |10.000.000-12.000.000€||0,30% + aprox 500€|

 - Notary Fee

-The notary fee is calculated in most cases at 0.8 % + 24% VAT, of the property sale price in the contract.
-This fee is decreased as the amount of the purchase price is increased.
+The notary fee is calculated, in most cases, at 0,8 % + 24% VAT, of the property sale price in the contract.
+This fee decreases as the amount of the purchase price increases.

 - Land Registry Fee

 Land registry fees include registrar’s rights, certificates, and stamp duty.
 They are calculated at 0,475-0,575 % of the sale price in the contract, plus 24 % VAT.